butopen/pg2ts/README.md

 Less obvious benefits:
 - you have a shot of your DB into git
 - when the DB changes, part of your code having errors gets notified by the compiler

+## Why we made it
+I believe that plain SQL is the fastest way to go.
+But often you write a statement just to discover a typo only after you try it at runtime.
+With this lib our team at [butopen.com](butopen.com) saved hours a week.